mviner000/ppdo-staging/README.md

+git commit command for all changes, follow the reference:

 # Conventional Commit Types

 A quick reference to the most commonly used commit message prefixes following the **Conventional Commits** standard.